-Practicing physicians need the ability to critically assess the medical literature so they can provide optimal care to their patients.
+Practicing physicians need the ability to critically assess the medical literature so they can provide optimal, state-of-the-art care to their patients.
 This component will help students develop this important skill.
 It will provide them with the essential tools to understand the foundations of clinical research, to become life-long learners in medicine, and to serve as a foundation for their student research project.
-This material will help students-and subsequently their patients-deal appropriately with the uncertainties that are inherent to the practice of medicine.
+This material, which includes foundations in biostatistics, epidemiology and evidence-based medicine, will help students-and subsequently their patients-deal appropriately with the uncertainties that are inherent to the practice of medicine.
 It will also help them understand the basis of sound medical reasoning as well as to correctly interpret, understand, and use the medical literature.

 We will use these techniques to help foster long-term learning: active learning, spaced learning, interleaving, mixed-up practice, and desired difficulties.
-Because there is not a single text that will cover what we cover in this component at the level we will cover it, there is no assigned textbook.
 Students are encouraged to use whatever resource they feel will best help them learn the objectives for each session and are in fact encouraged to use multiple resources.
 These objectives will be found on Canvas for each session.
 While students are encouraged to attend lectures, they are optional.
 Students should understand that the lecture slides are designed to facilitate class presentations; they are not designed to be a study aid.
 Indeed, learning theory suggests taking notes in class provides active learning.
-We do not provide study aids because students who create their own study aid generally outperform students who use study aids generated by other people.
+We do not provide study aids because evidence suggests that students who create their own study aids generally outperform students who use study aids generated by other people.

-In lieu of a textbook, the classroom experience will have a largely lecture format with intervals when students break into pairs or small groups to work on a problem.
+Most classes will have a largely lecture format with intervals when students break into pairs or small groups to work on a problem.
 Students will have a question from biostatistics or epidemiology on their weekly formative (non-graded) exam.
-Formative experiences are also available to the students with multiple choice questions available in the library (Exam Master, Board Vitals, and UWorld Biostats).
+Formative experiences are also available to the students with multiple choice questions available in the library (Exam Master,

+Board Vitals, etc).
 Students will also have graded problem sets.
 For problem sets, students are encouraged to work with and thus learn from one another.
 To enhance long-term learning, however, students need to solve or attempt to solve the problem set separately before working together.
 Students will then submit their own final solution to be graded separately.
-One of the important goals of this course is to teach students how to critically review the primary literature, so students will read and answer questions from articles assigned to them as a part of their problem sets (literature reviews).